Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Evaluation

+\bipar{Realistic Infrastructure Setup.} \name is designed to support large-scale deployments with numerous end users.
+Conducting experiments at full scale would be prohibitively expensive and challenging to reproduce.
+To balance realism and practicality, we adopt a mid-scale, multi-tier infrastructure that goes beyond prior evaluations~\cite{zhang2024vulcan, wu2022jellybean, slm-acl25}.
+As summarized in Table~\ref{tab:cluster}, our setup consists of four tiers involving 16 A100s and 16 V100s: (i) a cloud tier with high-end machines, each equipped with 4 A100 GPUs on Google Cloud Platform; (ii) a near-cloud tier with mediocre machines hosting 4 V100 GPUs; (iii) a near-edge tier containing 1 T4 GPU; and (iv) local edge devices, including heterogeneous commodity GPUs (e.g., RTX 1060) and smartphones with SoCs.
+This heterogeneous deployment allows us to realistically emulate multi-tier workloads.

-We further consider large-scale scenarios using traces collected from the above practical deployment (e.g., plan latency and accuracy), simulating 64 cloud-based A100 GPUs and 64 edge-based V100 GPUs, where we use realistic, heterogeneous on-device computation and network speeds to simulate mobile devices~\cite{fedscale-icml22}.
+By default, we report performance on the medium-scale deployment spanning cloud, near-cloud, and edge tiers.
+The medium setup consists of 4 cloud machines, 4 near-cloud machines (Total 16 A100 GPUs + 16 V100 GPUs).
+We further consider large-scale scenarios using traces collected from above practical deployment (e.g., plan latency and accuracy), simulating 32 cloud machines, and 32 near-cloud machines (Total 128 A100 GPUs + 128 V100 GPUs).
+To show the generality of \name, we also evaluate a single-tier cloud-only setup and a four-tier medium-scale setup (\S\ref{eval:ablation-study}).